 - Tuesday-Friday, March 13-16: Novelist Lesley Nneka Arimah is this year’s annual Eddice B. Barber Visiting Writer Resident.
 Fiction and creative nonfiction writer and Robert C. Wright award winner Jessica Guess, a Master of Fine Arts candidate in Minnesota State Mankato’s Creative Writing Program and the Robert C. Wright award winner, will read from her work.

-- Thursday, April 5: Author Nicole Walter.
+- Thursday, April 5: Author Nicole Walker.

 The Good Thunder Reading Series began in 1982 and has committed itself to its mission of promoting literature, inspiring creativity, and fostering lively conversations about why writing matters.